RWS/studio-api-docs/apiconcepts/terminology/setting_the_glossary_fields.md

 [!code-csharp[MyTerminologyProvider](code_samples/MyTerminologyProvider.cs#L43-L59)]
 ***

 This function then needs to be called from the following property, which also calls the **GetLanguages()** method to create the full terminology source definition.
-The terminology source definition then becomes exposed in the Trados Studio UI, where you can select what fields to display (see screenshot above).
+The terminology source definition then becomes exposed in the <Var:ProductName> UI, where you can select what fields to display (see screenshot above).

 # [Retrieving the Glossary Languages](#tab/tabid-2)
 [!code-csharp[MyTerminologyProvider](code_samples/MyTerminologyProvider.cs#L31-L39)]